lammps/lammps/doc/src/fix_lb_fluid.rst

 ----------

-For further details, as well as descriptions and results of several test runs, see :ref:`Mackay et al. <fluid-Mackay>`.
+For further details, as well as descriptions and results of several test runs, see :ref:`Denniston et al. <fluid-Denniston>`.
 Please include a citation to this paper if the lb_fluid fix is used in work contributing to published research.